oshit-sd/chat-with-socket-server/README.md

 * **`userName`**:
   The display name shown in the chat interface.

+* **`room`**:
+  A unique room name where users can join and exchange messages.
+Users in the same room can communicate in real time.

 * **`role`**:
   Defines the behavior and access level of the connected client.
 Supported roles: